Our Church History

 Wills has guided the church in keeping close ties not only with the surrounding community of Fort Worth, through programs such as the Daily Bread and Food Pantry ministries, but to the world around it as well.
 The church has kept close ties with the Southern Baptist Convention of Texas, partnering with their global mission arm as well as other churches in the area, to send missionary teams throughout the world.
 Teams have gone to Canada, Mexico, Brazil, Kenya, and Tanzania, as well as to help provide disaster relief in Haiti in 2014 after Hurricane Matthew.

 Ministries for all ages continue the legacy of sharing the gospel locally and globally in innovative ways.
-Through the Children’s Ministry, we use platforms such as Awana, VBS, Good News Club, along with partnerships with individual schools in Birdville ISD.
+Through the Children’s Ministry, we use platforms such as VBS, KAZ Camp (Pre-Teen Camp), along with partnerships with individual schools in Birdville ISD.
 The Student Ministry continues to reach out through Student Camp, DNow, and regular opportunities for missions and service.
-College and Young Adults seek to minister through sports, such as volleyball, and mid-week Bible Studies.
+College and Young Adults seek to minister through sports, and mid-week Bible Studies.
 The Legacy Adults use trips to share the gospel along with being actively involved in the community through Senior Centers and Senior Living Communities.
-We still continue preaching the gospel on Tuesdays 100 years after the Bible Study and fellowship was started by Mrs. Norris to facilitate outreach.
+We still continue preaching the gospel on the First Tuesday of every month, 100 years after the Bible Study and fellowship was started by Mrs. Norris to facilitate outreach.